Quiver W-algebras: Introduction

-The gauge theory definition of $W_{q_1, q_2}(\Gamma)$ algebra is symmetric in exchange $1 \leftrightarrow 2$.
-However, for the free field realization there is a choice between (12) and (21).
+The gauge theory definition of $W_{q_1, q_2}(\Gamma)$ algebra is symmetric in exchange $q_1 \leftrightarrow q_2$.
+However, for the free field realization there is a choice between $(q_1,q_2)$ and $(q_2,q_1)$.
 The equivalence between the two realizations, transparent from the gauge theory, leads to `quantum $q$-geometric' Langlands equivalence.
 The duality of W-algebras and the connection with geometric Langlands was first found in \cite{Feigin:1992affine}.
 The `quantum $q$-geometric' Langlands \cite{Frenkel:1997, Frenkel:2010wd} degenerates to the (CFT) `quantum geometric' Langlands duality $ \beta \leftrightarrow \beta^{-1}$ in the limit $q_1=e^{\ep_1}, q_2=e^{\ep_2}$ with $\ep_1, \ep_2 \to 0$ and $\beta = -\ep_1/\ep_2$, and further down in the limit $\ep_1 = \hbar, \ep_2 = 0$ to the `geometric' Langlands duality \cite{Beilinson:Drinfeld, Kapustin:2006pk, Nekrasov:2010ka}.
 For a survey of duality of W-algebras and its connection with the geometric Langlands program see \cite{Frenkel:1997} and \cite{frenkel2007lectures} section 8.6.

 In the language of complex integrable systems, and in the reverse order, the `geometric' Langlands duality $(\ep_1 = \hbar, \ep_2=0)$ is T-duality along the fibers of the phase space of Hitchin integrable system.
 The K-theory lift to $q_1=e^{\hbar}, q_2 = 1$ converts Hitchin integrable system on flat curve $C$ to group valued Hitchin integrable system on $C$ \cite{Hurtubise:2002}, equivalently to the integrable system of periodic monopoles on $C \times S^1$ \cite{Nekrasov:2012xe}.
 In the limit $q_2 = 1$ there is isomorphism, found in \cite{Frenkel:1998}, between the algebra $W_{q_1,q_2}(\g_{\Gamma})$, which turns into commutative algebra, and the K-theory ring of the category of certain representations of the quantum loop group $\mathbf{U}_{q_1}(L \g_{\Gamma})$